Houston Oil & Gas Attorneys

 Want to Break an Existing Oil & Gas Lease?

 Oil and gas companies have certain implied duties including a duty to develop, a duty to protect against drainage, and a duty to market.
 They may also have specific duties and deadlines spelled out in the oil and gas lease.
 If any of those duties are not fulfilled within the deadlines, they may be in breach of contract affording you an opportunity to exit the agreement.
 Nuances in oil and gas lease agreements may also limit the scope of an oil and gas company's rights based on the depth of exploration.
 New technologies that make deeper reserves accessible may create opportunities to renegotiate existing leases or enter new leases for deeper exploration.
 We can help you understand your options.

-Contact a Business Lawyer in Texas Today
+Contact a Business Lawyer in Texas Today: (888) 493-1629